 - 1 large head roasted garlic

-- 3 c. torn kale leaves (not tightly packed!)
+- 3 cups kale leaves, torn (not tightly packed!)

-- 1 c. shredded fontina or mozzarella cheese
+- 1 cup fontina or mozzarella cheese, shredded

-- Preheat oven to temperature indicated on pizza crust package or, if you’re using dough, preheat to 450 degrees.
-Place pizza stone or baking sheet in oven.
+- Preheat oven to temperature indicated on pizza crust package or, if you’re using dough, preheat to 450°F. Place pizza stone or baking sheet in oven.

 - Remove roasted garlic cloves from skins and place in small bowl.
 Add 1 tablespoon of olive oil and mash with fork until smooth.
 Season with salt and pepper.
 Set aside.